-If the person who died wasn’t religious and was more of a freespirit, you could arrange a direct cremation and have a more informal memorial service at their favourite park, beach or beauty spot.You may even choose to scatter their ashes with friends and family present.
+Instead of a service, you could also arrange a ‘direct’ cremation without a service.
+A direct cremation can give you more time and freedom to plan another way to say goodbye, like a memorial service at their favourite park, beach or beauty spot.You may even choose to scatter their ashes with friends and family present.

 If your loved one left a will, it’s also worth checking to see if they left specific wishes about their funeral.

-A humanist funeral is usually conducted by a celebrant.
+A humanist funeral is usually conducted by a humanist celebrant.
 They are responsible for leading the ceremony while helping your family and friends to pay their respects to your loved one.

 You can visit Humanism UK to find a funeral celebrant here.